|

 Weather:

-The first sign of lightning or upon hearing
+The first sign of lightning or

+lightning.
 The safety of our children will always be first.
-Read up on lightning
+Read up on

-safety at: www.lightningsafety.noaa.gov
+lightning safety at: www.lightningsafety.noaa.gov

 NSA